bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RequiresBannerSignal_2cBDBcV2H8HvKswkpaUxpJ/Documentation.md

-In case a repeater is needed: distance in meter to the banner repeater signal.
-Otherwise, the value NO is given.
+Indicates whether a banner repeater signal is required.